 Your listing includes information for your space, pricing, meeting rooms, amenities.
 Usually, there’s also a section with customer reviews.

 Marketplaces provide a huge variety of filtering options for the end-user.
 These include but are not limited to location, amenities, pricing range, capacity.
 This functionality makes it easy for website users to find the best space based on their particular needs.

-Content marketing is a tool to attract users to your website, build trust and credibility, convert them leads, and eventually to customers.
+At its core, Content marketing is a tool to attract users to your website, build trust and credibility, convert them to leads, and eventually to customers.

 It takes time to bring results but it’s one of the most effective and long-lasting strategies for lead generation.
 Also, it’s relatively inexpensive.

-Consider blog posts, eBooks, videos, and anything else that brings value to your target audience.
+Consider website content, blog posts, eBooks, videos, and anything else that brings value to your target audience.

 And never forget – create content that helps!
 Don’t create content for the sake of content.